Remove PIN from Account in Windows 11

 - PIN sign-in option missing or not working.

-To fix this, you can reset the folder where PIN data is stored by running this code in a batch file:
+To fix this, you can reset the folder where Windows stores your PIN data by running this code in a batch file (a text file with a .bat extension):

 @echo off